juliocareaga/wave-heat/README.md

 # Example 3

 The main script is **wave-heat-example3.py**, and the simulation corresponds to the Kuznetsov equation with a manufactured source term.
-The output corresponds to $\texttt{\color{brown}xdmf}$ and $\texttt{\color{brown}h5}$ files, which contain the pair of solutions (pressure and temperature) at the time points saved as in example 2.
+The outputs correspond to $\texttt{\color{brown}xdmf}$ and $\texttt{\color{brown}h5}$ files, which contain the pair of solutions (pressure and temperature) at the time points saved as in example 2.
 The plots are obtained following the same steps as in Example2.